 - If you have resolved the issue directly with the cardholder, provide proof, such as written correspondence, that proves they no longer wish to dispute the charge.

-Merchants should review the information for Mastercard chargeback reason code 4808 for prevention advice, as this is the reason code that is intended to replace 4807.
+Merchants should review the information for Mastercard chargeback reason code 4808 for further prevention advice, as this is the reason code that replaced 4807.

 In the meantime, the following best practices can help you avoid this kind of chargeback: